Ziagl/DevBlogProjects-CSharp/README.md

 A more complex OpenTK example with a 3D scene and a movable camera

 ## MySQLConnect
-This example shows how to connect to a MySQL Database and run a Select SQL command
+This example shows how to connect to a MySQL database and run a Select SQL command